 BCS Board Biographies

-Dr Quentin Fontana FIMMM: A self-employed consultant specializing in composite materials and collaborative research, Quentin has worked in composites since 1980 including research work at the universities of Surrey and Cambridge and experience in the aerospace sector and for a broad-ranging composite materials manufacturer.
+Dr Quentin Fontana is the Secretry to the Board of the British Composites Society, and a self-employed consultant specializing in composite materials and collaborative research.
+Quentin has worked in composites since 1980 including research work at the universities of Surrey and Cambridge and experience in the aerospace sector and for a broad-ranging composite materials manufacturer.

 Andrew Foreman is a polymer composite materials scientist by background, with particular subject matter expertise in the design, manufacture and testing of carbon fibre reinforced polymer composites.
 He started his career at the Royal Aircraft Establishment, Pyestock, testing gas turbine engine designs, followed by various secondments whilst an undergraduate student sponsored by MOD.
 He joined the composites team at RAE Farnborough in 1995 working on aerospace composites.
 Since that time Andrew has managed and delivered a multitude of national and international Polymer Composite research programmes and is now Chief Engineer responsible for all QinetiQ Air Research programmes.
 Andrew is a QinetiQ Fellow and a Fellow of the Institute of Materials Minerals and Mining.